Who is Finland’s partying prime minister Sanna Marin?

 Young leader determined to enjoy relatively normal life despite pressures of high office and inevitable criticism from opposition

-Finnish prime minister Sanna Marin is under fire after a video of her drinking and dancing at a house party with friends was leaked online.
+Finnish prime minister Sanna Marin has been under fire recently after a video of her drinking and dancing at a house party with friends was leaked online.

 Ms Marin, 36, leader of the Social Democratic Party (SDP) and the youngest PM in Finland’s history when she ascended to the top job in December 2019, can be seen in the clip partying to songs by rapper Petri Nygard and pop singer Antti Tuisku.